JamesMartin1998/Django-Project/README.md

 ### Home Page Carousel

 - This carousel section allows users to cycle thorugh images of the movies currently being shown at the cinema.
-- Constributes to forming a modern, attractive landing page.
+- Contributes to forming a modern, attractive landing page.
 - Occupies the majority of the page to allow users to clearly see the type of website instantly upon loading the website.
 - Regular customers can instantly know if the latest movies are being shown at the cinema by cycling through the carousel.
-- Buttons used to allow the user to click and cycle left and right continuously through the loop of movies.
+- Buttons are used to allow the user to click and cycle left and right continuously through the loop of movies.

 ![Image showing movie carousel](./static/images/movie-carousel.png)
 - JavaScript was used to provide the carousel functionality